Skip to main content

 Designing your dashboard

 While in draft mode, you can add, modify, resize, and remove elements in the dashboard.
-Your changes will automatically saved while you work.
+Your changes will be automatically saved while you work.

 Mobile layout